Kaesong, North Korea

 A symbol for North-South cooperation, the Kaesong Industrial Complex was established in 2004 under the “Sunshine Policy,” former President Kim Daejung’s abortive attempt at fostering reunification.
 Kaesong — the former dynastic capital of a unified Korea — has until now been host to over 120 South Korean firms, employing approximately 54,000 North Korean workers.
 In exchange for total annual wages of over $100 million USD, investors tapped into a vast pool of well-educated, Korean-speaking labor, disciplined and tightly controlled by Pyongyang’s regime.
 Although monthly wages averaged a meagre $144 per worker, the benefits and working conditions were quite desirable for the average North Korean.
 Without a doubt, these workers will be impacted immensely by KIC’s closure, but South Korean firms will lose much as well.

 The businesses most affected by Park’s decision are small-and-medium sized enterprises that relied on cheap, regional labor.
 The largest “Chaebol,” corporate conglomerates (Samsung, Hyundai, and LG included) have long steered clear of the risks associated with Kaesong, instead employing labor overseas — largely in China and Vietnam.
 Consequently, there has been a public outcry from firms with stake in Kaesong, and many now face the risk of bankruptcy.
 When the KIC was closed in 2013, firms reported a combined loss of over $869 million within the span of five months.
-This time, however, damages are estimated to be even greater, considering the growth of regional investment since 2013.
+This time, however, damages are estimated to be even greater.
 Some analysts question the efficacy of Seoul’s decision to cease operations in Kaesong, even labelling the move “a shot in the foot.”

 When elected in 2012, Park espoused a rhetoric of “Trustpolitik,” a platform built on normalizing inter-Korean relations through small-scale projects such as the Kaesong Industrial Complex.
 In doing so, the two countries would build trust as prescribed by her administration’s three-stage plan for peaceful unification: establishing 1) sound military peace, 2) economic integration, and finally 3) political integration.
 After over a decade of joint-industrial relations, the problem with Kaesong, it seems, was its attempt at economic integration before peace was ever certain.
 To date, North Korea has conducted four nuclear tests — every single one administered after the tenuous establishment of “peaceful operations” in Kaesong.
 Now, as reports emerge of a possible fifth test in the ensuing months, President Park announced that closing Kaesong was “just the beginning.”
 Her administration is prepared to ditch “Trustpolitik” altogether.